HananTaq/UTS/README.md

 -   **Dynamic Project Loading:** Automatically detects and displays projects from HTML files placed in the `public` folder, making it easy to add new assignments.
 -   **Integrated Code Viewer:** Each project page includes a toggle to switch between the live rendered HTML and its syntax-highlighted source code, powered by `prism-react-renderer`.
 -   **Client-Side Routing:** Seamless navigation between the home page and individual project detail pages using React Router.
--   **Responsive Design:** Ensures the portfolio looks great and functions well across various devices and screen sizes.
+-   **Responsive Design:** Ensures the project looks great and functions well across various devices and screen sizes.
 -   **Vibrant Neo-Brutalist Aesthetic:** A unique and memorable visual style.

 ## Technologies Used